 Nutrition specialists may be dietitians or nutritionists, each of which requires different certification and education.
 Registered dietitians must be certified nationally after acquiring a bachelor's degree in a field related to physiology, food service management, biochemistry or culinary arts.
 Certified nutrition specialists, or nutritionists, are health professionals specializing in diet, food and nutrition.
 National certification for nutritionists is only available after completion of a master's or doctoral program.

 |Licensure/Certification||Registered dietitian status available after earning a bachelor's degree; Certified Nutritionist Specialist status available after earning a master's degree|

 |Average Salary (2018)||$61,210*|

 According to the U.S. Bureau of Labor Statistics, (BLS), dietitians are regulated by state agencies, and such regulations vary by state (www.bls.gov).
 Examinations and standards governing registered dietitians are administered by the American Dietetic Association (www.eatright.org).

-Anyone interested in pursuing the Registered Dietitian credential must earn a bachelor's degree from an institution of higher education accredited by the Commission on Accreditation for Dietetics Education.
+Anyone interested in pursuing a Registered Dietitian credential must earn a bachelor's degree from an institution of higher education accredited by the Commission on Accreditation for Dietetics Education.
 Students are highly encouraged to focus their coursework on physiology, food service management, biochemistry and culinary arts.
-Master's and doctoral degrees in nutrition provide the most comprehensive education for a career as a registered dietitian.
+There are registered dietitian online education options available for those interested in pursuing certification as a dietitian.
+Master's and doctoral degrees in nutrition, while not required for certification, provide the most comprehensive education for a career as a registered dietitian.

 Certified Nutrition Specialist